IBM/z_ansible_collections_samples/README.md

 automated with Ansible.
 The playbooks in this repository are written using the collections from **Red Hat® Ansible® Certified Content for IBM Z®** offering.
-For a detailed overview of the playbooks, refer to the [documentation](https://ibm.github.io/z_ansible_collections_doc/index.html).
+For a detailed overview of the collections, refer to the [documentation](https://ibm.github.io/z_ansible_collections_doc/index.html).

 The collections can be found on